dustinpfister/blog_posts/_posts/js-function-expression.md

 layout: post
 categories: js
 id: 366
-updated: 2020-07-05 12:15:06
+updated: 2020-07-05 12:17:00
-version: 1.21
+version: 1.22
 ---

 There are many ways to go about defining a function in javaScript one such was is by writing [Function expressions](https://developer.mozilla.org/en-US/docs/web/JavaScript/Reference/Operators/function), which are also sometimes called function literals.
 A function expression is a way to define a function as an expression rather than a statement, or declaration which is another traditional way of defining a function.
-There are even more ways to go about defining a function on top of just expressions and declarations such as arrow functions, and using the function constructor to create functions my way of passing a string to a constructor function.
+There are even more ways to go about defining a function on top of just expressions and declarations such as [arrow functions](/2019/02/17/js-arrow-functions/), and using the function constructor to create functions my way of passing a string to a constructor function.

 Function Expressions have some advantages over [function statements or declarations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function), but they are also not necessary a full replacement for function statements.
 There are also may other ways to create a function in javaScript such as array functions and the Function constructor.
 However in this post I will be going mainly over some of the ins and outs of function expressions in javaScript, and why they can come in handy now and then.